 What to Consider When Buying a BrightDrop EV

 With the automotive industry headed firmly in the direction of electrification, GM and BrightDrop have committed to a future where electric delivery vehicles become the norm.
-Here are some positives and negatives to consider:
+Other brands are starting to take EV vans more seriously, but how has BrightDrop’s headstart and pinpoint focus affected its offering?

 - All-electric power is ample